 There is no simple answer to this question.
 It is helpful to remember, however, that most people without learning disabilities display lots of challenging behaviour very early in their lives.
 The "terrible twos" usually don't last but only because most 2-year-olds develop a range of communication and social skills which enable them to get what they want and need rather more easily.
 Many children with learning disabilities do not develop such skills to anything like the same extent and are left with much the same needs as their peers, but much less effective ways of getting them met.
-The child (or adult) who can't communicating dismay at not getting something and, over time, this may become a behaviour that is recognised by others as "asking" for something.
+The child (or adult) who can't communicate what they want may initially display challenging behaviour as a way of communicating dismay at not getting something and, over time, this may become a behaviour that is recognised by others as "asking" for something.

-Such children may have other difficulties which arise directly or indirectly from conditions associated with their learning disability or other impairments.
+Such children may have other difficulties which arise directly or indirectly from conditions associated with, or accompanying, their learning disability.
 These include autism, sensory impairment, and epilepsy.
 Not being able to see very well, for example, may contribute to the development of eye poking since it is an effective way of generating unusual and interesting visual stimulation.
 As children grow they also become exposed at home and at school to at least some of the demands made on other children but are much less able to handle them.
+Such demands may include having to wait, to take turns or to participate in activities they find difficult or don't like.
 In such circumstances challenging behaviour may be a very effective way of escaping from the situation.

 In the past, and still currently to an extent, society has had rather unhelpful ways of responding to people with learning disabilities - such as putting them in large groups in out of the way places.
 Such hospitals, institutions or units have often been characterised by severe social and material deprivation and abuse, factors likely to worsen and in some cases create challenging behaviour.
-Although very large old-fashioned institutions have closed, there are other settings where similar cultures and environments can develop - if people are put in these environments their behaviour can become more challenging.
+Although very large old-fashioned institutions have closed, there are other settings where similar cultures and environments can develop - if people are put in these environments their behaviour can become more challenging and the experience can be traumatic both for individuals and their families.
 For example, the Government has acknowledged that too many people with learning disabilities end up in mental health hospitals unnecessarily where they are at greater risk of restrictive practices.
-A programme called Transforming Care has been set up to address this and move people into community settings with the right support.
+Restrictive practices refer to interventions or actions that limit an individual's movement, freedom, or access to their environment.
+Restrictive practices can include physical restraint, seclusion, and the use of mechanical or chemical restraints.
+Governments have made a commitment to address this and move people into community settings with the right support.

-Challenging behaviour can still arise in otherwise competent and caring families, schools, or other settings, because it is by no means easy to identify and respond constructively to the additional needs sometimes associated with a severe learning disability.
+Challenging behaviour can, of course, also arise in otherwise competent and caring families, schools, or other settings, because it is by no means easy to identify and respond constructively to the additional needs sometimes associated with a severe learning disability.